scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 -->

 This “Taste of Scala” section provides a whirlwind tour of the main features of the Scala 3 programming language.
-After the initial tour in this section, the rest of the Overview provides a few more details on these features, and the [Reference documentation][reference] provides _many_ more details.
+After the initial tour in this chapter, the rest of the book provides more details on these features, and the [Reference documentation][reference] provides _many_ more details.

->Throughout this Overview you’ll be able to test many of the examples directly on this page.
+>Throughout this book you’ll be able to test many of the examples directly on this page.
 In addition to that, you can also test anything you’d like on [ScalaFiddle.io](https://scalafiddle.io), [Scastie](https://scastie.scala-lang.org), or in the Scala REPL, which is demonstrated shortly.